meladroit/svdt/README.md

 # svdt
 ## tdvs, but backwards (whatever that means)
 svdt is a save explorer and manager for the 3DS.
-It is heavily based on smealum's 3ds_hb_menu/browser and sploit_installer in many parts.
+It is heavily based on smealum's 3ds_hb_menu/browser and sploit_installer in many parts, and the author is indebted to smea for making all of his code open-source.

 ### Installation and startup
 Put svdt.3dsx, svdt.smdh, and svdt.xml in sd:/3ds/svdt/.
 Run from the homebrew launcher.
 Make sure you can select a target app, since svdt will want to access its save data.